bjrk99/Sky-Project/README.md

-This is for the Sky project.
-Rewrite branch isn't as functional as main yet.
-The code's much nicer to read though.
+An independant take on the Sky project game.
+Missing a lot of functionality when compared to main.